-The observation period following vaccination is recommended to be 30 minutes instead of the usual 20 minutes, until further data is available.
+An observation period following vaccination of at least 20 minutes is recommended (see section 5.6.2).
 This is to ensure that any anaphylactic-type reactions can receive prompt treatment.

 5.5.1.
 Recommended and funded

-The vaccine will only be available according to a prioritisation schedule for defined groups (see COVID-19: When you can get a vaccine on the Ministry of Health website).
+The mRNA-CV vaccine will only be available according to a prioritisation schedule for defined groups (see COVID-19: When you can get a vaccine on the Ministry of Health website).

-Individuals from the age of 16 years are recommended to received two doses of given at least 21 days apart.
+All individuals from the age of 16 years are recommended to receive two doses of mRNA-CV given at least 21 days apart.

 The safety and efficacy of mRNA-CV in children and adolescents aged under 16 years have not yet been established.
 The vaccine is not currently approved for this age group but is expected to be efficacious and may be deployed in high-risk situations, such as in response to a school-based outbreak of the disease.